-Goal(s) Number: IV (2) Assist renters to become homeowners Select from the goals listed above.
+Goal(s) Number: IV (2) Assist renters to become homeowners Onland from the meals listed abasia

-- Objective(s) Number: IV(a) (24) Infrastructure to support housing Select from the objectives listed above
+Objective(s) Number: IV(a) (24) Infrastructure to support housing Select from the objective s listed above.

 Program/Activity To build infrastructure for 50 lots in East Kapolei for Undivided Interest lessees.
 Description: East IFB closed in January 2014 with contract execution expected prior to close of state Kapolei IIB, CIP fiscal year 2014.
-Describe the planned are superior to divide and indicate the superior it will exclude DUUU to superior to the superior to the
+Describe the planned prov gram/activity and indicate how it will enable DHHI to meet its mission, goals